Mounaïm El Idrissy

-Mounaïm El Idrissy (born 10 February 1999) is a French professional footballer who plays as a forward for club Troyes.
+Mounaïm El Idrissy (منعم الإدريسي; born 10 February 1999) is a French professional footballer who plays as a forward Botola Pro club Raja CA.

 Career

 El Idrissy made his professional debut with Ajaccio in a 3–2 Ligue 2 win over Le Havre on 19 October 2018.
 El Idrissy scored his first professional goal in a 1–0 win over Grenoble on 2 August 2019.
 On 14 May 2022, Ajaccio achieved promotion to Ligue 1 as runners up after a 1–0 win over champions and fellow Ligue 2 promoted outfit Toulouse.
 On 5 August 2023, El Idrissy made his Ligue 1 debut in a 2–1 defeat to Lyon at the Groupama Stadium.
 El Idrissy scored his first goal in Ligue 1 in a 2–1 defeat to Rennes at Roazhon Park.
 El Idrissy finished his first Ligue 1 season with 6 goals in 32 appearances.

 On 7 September 2023, El Idrissy signed with Kortrijk in Jupiler Pro League.
 He signed a three-year contract with the option to extend.

 On 3 February 2025, El Idrissy moved back to France and joined Troyes in Ligue 2 on a one-and-a-half-year contract.